2019 Cambridge Public Health Lecture:

 Background to lecture series

-This is the 6th edition in our annual Cambridge Public Health Lecture series.
+This was the 6th edition in our annual Cambridge Public Health Lecture series.
 Previous lecture speakers include Professor John Ioannidis, Dr Flavia Bustreo, Professor Dame Sally Davies and Dr Julio Frenk.

 The annual Cambridge Public Health Lecture series presents an opportunity for public health researchers, policymakers and professionals to come together to hear from public health leaders, and discover and discuss the latest public health research breakthroughs at Cambridge.